-Stitch Fix Review – What To Expect with Your First Order
+Stitch Fix Review – My Hacks to Improve Your First Fix

 If you aren’t familiar, Stitch Fix is a clothing and styling personal styling service.
 When you initially sign up, you take an in-depth survey that asks you about your clothing size, personal style, and price preferences.
 Your stylist handpicks five items based on your preferences within the survey.
 The fee for this service is $20, and that includes free shipping as well as free returns.
 If you keep any of the items they send you, you get to deduct the $20 fee from the total.
-If you keep all five items, you also get a 25% discount!
+If you keep all five items, you also get a 25% discount.
+Stitch Fix offers clothing for Men, Kids, Maternity, Petite, and Plus Size.

-My Subscription Addiction paid for this product.
+My Subscription Addiction paid for this Stitch Fix.
 (Check out the review process post to learn more about how we review products).

 When you first sign up for Stitch Fix, you’ll fill out a survey to give your stylist specifics on your size, style, clothing needs etc. And the best part is you can also leave notes for exactly what you are looking for.
 In my case, I told my stylist that I love maxi dresses and that I need bold tops that are good for filming YouTube videos.
 (That means eye-catching but not distracting.)
 As you can see on the note included from my stylist, she used that feedback!